freeman42x/Everything-Manager/README.md

 When intending to starting work on a ToDo:

 * if the number of items in the Queue is less than 10 then prioritize items from Inbox until the Queue is of size 10 or you run out of Inbox items
-* iterate through all items in the Queue and perform any smart actions regarding them as required, this can involve: reprioritizing them since reality changed, moving them to Inbox or Notes, adding new items anywhere, etc.
+* iterate through all items in the Queue and some items in the Inbox performing any smart actions regarding them as required, this can involve: reprioritizing them since reality changed, moving them to Inbox or Notes, adding new items anywhere, etc.
 * the process described above should be timeboxed as to not take too much time
 * after you finished the grooming process you can begin work on the ToDo which has the highest priority